Architecture and deployment of systems with Docker and Containers

 -

-We've deployed real-world projects using Docker Compose, Swarm, Kubernetes, and Kamal.
-We know the advantages, limitations, and the 3 AM issues that arise with each one.
+We've deployed real-world projects using Docker Compose , Swarm, Kamal, and Kubernetes orchestration .
+We know the advantages, limitations, and the 3 AM issues that arise with each.
 When we recommend a tool, it's because we know exactly what it entails.

 -